Samsung Heir Begins Testimony in His Corruption Trial

 Continue Reading Below

-Lee Jae-yong, who has been in custody since the arrest, stepped into the stand Wednesday wearing a navy-blue suit and bowed to the judges before taking a seat, pouring himself a paper cup of water and facing prosecutors' questions
+Lee Jae-yong, who has been in custody since the arrest, stepped into the stand Wednesday wearing a navy-blue suit and responded to questions from prosecutors, his attorney and judges for over five hours.

-The 49-year-old Mr. Lee--grandson of Samsung's founder and vice chairman of Samsung Electronics Co.--had been on the sidelines during court hearings since the first one in April, when he responded to basic questions from the judge confirming his identity.
-He faces multiple charges, including bribery.
+The 49-year-old Mr. Lee -- grandson of Samsung's founder and vice chairman of Samsung Electronics Co. -- had been on the sidelines during court hearings since the first one in April, when he responded to basic questions from the judge confirming his identity.
+The other four defendants, former Samsung officials who include the onetime head of the conglomerate's corporate-strategy office, have already testified.
+Mr. Lee faces multiple charges, including bribery.

+Along with former President Park Geun-hye, Mr. Lee is one of the highest-profile figures in the corruption scandal.
+Ms. Park was removed from office in March by the country's Constitutional Court, after her impeachment over accusations that she colluded with her friend Choi Soon-sil to extort money from Samsung and other South Korean conglomerates.

 Continue Reading Below